pulumi/pulumi-hugo/themes/default/content/docs/concepts/inputs-outputs/_index.md

 ---

-Resource properties are treated specially in Pulumi, both for purposes of input and output.

-All resource arguments accept *inputs*.
-Inputs are values of type {{< pulumi-input >}}, a type that permits either a raw value of a given type (such as string, integer, boolean, list, map, and so on), an asynchronously computed value (i.e., a `Promise` or `Task`), or an output read from another resource’s properties.
+## Inputs

+All resources in Pulumi accept values that describe the way the resource behaves.
+We call these values *inputs*.

+// example

+_Inputs_ are generally representations of the parameters to the underlying API call of any resource that Pulumi is managing.

+The simplest way to create a resource with its required _inputs_ is to use a "raw value".

+// example

+However, in most Pulumi programs, the inputs to a resource will reference values from another resource

+// example

+In this case, Pulumi is taking the _output_ from one resource and using it as the _input_ to another resources

+## Outputs

+All resources created by Pulumi will have properties which are returned from the cloud provider API.
+These values are *outputs*.

+// example

-All resource properties on the instance object itself are *outputs*.
-Outputs are values of type {{< pulumi-output >}}, which behave very much like [promises](https://en.wikipedia.org/wiki/Futures_and_promises).
-This is necessary because outputs are not fully known until the infrastructure resource has actually completed provisioning, which happens asynchronously.
+Outputs are values of type {{< pulumi-output >}}, which behave very much like [promises](https://en.wikipedia.org/wiki/Futures_and_promises) or [monads](https://en.wikipedia.org/wiki/Monad_(functional_programming)).
+This is necessary because outputs are not fully known until the infrastructure resource has actually completed provisioning, which happens *asynchronously*.
 Outputs are also how Pulumi tracks dependencies between resources.

-Outputs, therefore, represent two things:

-- The eventual raw value of the output
-- The dependency on the source(s) of the output value
+When an output from one resource has been returned from the cloud provider API, Pulumi can link the two resources together and pass it as the input to another resource.

 Pulumi automatically captures dependencies when you pass an output from one resource as an input to another resource.
 Capturing these dependencies ensures that the physical infrastructure resources are not created or updated until all their dependencies are available and up-to-date.